coltorapps/builder/docs/src/app/docs/api/create-interpreter-store/page.md

 This function instantiates an interpreter store, used for for filling entities values based on a schema and builder definition.

 In most cases, you won't need to use the `createInterpreterStore` method directly.
-Instead, you will mostly utilize the `useInterpreterStore` from `@basebuilder/react`, which essentially creates the interpreter store for you.
+Instead, you will mostly utilize [`useInterpreterStore`](/docs/api/react/use-interpreter-store) from `@basebuilder/react`, which essentially creates the interpreter store for you.

 ## Reference